Q-Scripts/Q-Scripts/README.md

-Hello, we are a startup project that produces custom five scripts.
+Hello, we are a startup project that produces custom fivem scripts.